 - Don’t rely on marketing assertions which give statements such as, “all natural”, “no trans fat”, “made from real food”, “made from whole grains”, “non-GMO” and such on the packaging.
 Read the ingredient list instead.

-- Steer clear of trail food containing artificial food coloring, hydrogenated fats, flavor additives, MSG, nitrates, sulfites, synthetic preservatives, and hidden ingredients marketed under the blanket term “natural flavors” or “spices”.
-Backpacking meals that are made with whole foods means better nutrition.
+- Steer clear of trail food containing artificial food coloring, hydrogenated fats, flavor additives, MSG, nitrates, sulfates, synthetic preservatives, and hidden ingredients marketed under the blanket term “natural flavors” or “spices”.
+Backpacking meals that are made with whole foods mean better nutrition.

 - Look to see how the food is preserved to make it shelf stable.
 Backpacking food can be either freeze-dried or dehydrated.
 Freeze drying and dehydrating are different methods for preserving food.
 Dehydration involves heated air (or sun drying) and destroys some of the nutrients while freeze-drying retains the most.
 Some companies use only one method while other businesses use a variety of methods.
 Outdoor Herbivore uses both freeze-dried and dehydrated ingredients.

 - Check where the product is made.
 Food quality and sanitation standards fluctuate widely between countries.
 Outdoor Herbivore has a strict policy of purchasing local ingredients and never purchasing ingredients from China.
 Read more about our food model.

 Outdoor Herbivore’s customers often tell us how important their diet is to them.
 For some people, this means eating plant foods, organic ingredients, or simply restricting junk food.
 Whatever the reason, the focus is a sensible one because healthful eating is one of the easiest ways to defend yourself against disease and improve overall well-being.

 We love eating and making good food at Outdoor Herbivore and are pleased to offer you wholesome backpacking food that will enhance your health and wellbeing.